StephanHener/theine2/docs/index.rst

 silent
 ~~~~~~~~~~~~~~
 When set to `true`, Theine will start in silent mode.
 This mode gives no output
-to the shell and is perferct for using `thiene_server &` for a detached process.
+to the shell and is perfect for using `thiene_server &` for a detached process.
 This is especially helpful in docker environments when you cannot have multiple
 shells open without tmux. recommend `false` for non docker workflows.